 Try to ensure the affected area is left exposed to the air as much as possible.
 It is best to avoid wearing make-up and lipstick anywhere near cold sores.
 Some women feel tempted to use makeup to cover their sore but this can slow down the healing process.
 Genital herpes will also benefit from being left exposed as much as possible, so while resting in bed, don’t wear underwear.
 And when dressed, wear cotton underwear which is cooler and more comfortable than nylon, which may make you sweat.

 For the same reason, women may feel better wearing stockings as opposed to tights.
 In general, loose clothing will be a lot more comfortable than tight jeans or trousers.

 How To Reduce Pain

-A local anesthetic cream such Xylocaine ointment can be very effective in reducing the pain.
+A local anesthetic cream such as Xylocaine ointment can be very effective in reducing the pain.
 Bought over the counter from pharmacies, anesthetic creams are suitable for oral, facial, and genital herpes.
-Some people find aloe Vera gel applied to the area to be very soothing – it also has skin-healing properties.
-The gel consists of an extract from the aloe Vera plant and can be bought from pharmacies and health food shops.
+Some people find Aloe Vera gel applied to the area to be very soothing – it also has skin-healing properties.
+The gel consists of an extract from the Aloe Vera plant and can be bought from pharmacies and health food shops.

 Going To The Toilet

 When the genital area is ulcerated, many women find going to the toilet very painful.
 This pain is caused by the contact between urine and broken skin.
 Nevertheless, holding back on going to the toilet is not the solution, as it can cause further problems Instead, it is often helpful to dilute the urine by urinating in the bath or shower or pouring warm water over the vulva simultaneously.
 Drinking plenty of liquids will help to neutralize the urine; mineral water and soft drinks are a better choice than tea, coffee, and alcohol, which can be quite acidic.